posted January 17, 2023

-Smoked Cheese is the perfect snack, sandwich addition, or flavor booster to pasta or soups.
+Smoked cheese is the perfect snack, sandwich addition, or flavor booster to pasta or soups.
 I’ll teach you how to smoke cheese so you can replicate this gourmet product at home!

 Best Cheese for Smoking

 My favorites are a nice cheddar, hard mozzarella, pepper jack, and gouda.
 Any of these take on smoke beautifully.
-I buy the large blocks and cut them down into 2-3 inch bricks.
+I recommend you purchase the large blocks and cut them down into 2-3 inch bricks.
 Once you feel confident with your technique and flavor profiles, you can branch into more expensive cheeses!

 How to Smoke Cheese